buildbot/buildbot/master/docs/developer/database.rst

         :param external_idstring: external key to identify this buildset; defaults to None
         :type external_idstring: unicode string
         :param datetime submitted_at: time this buildset was created; defaults to the current time
+        :param int parent_buildid: optional build id that is the parent for this buildset
+        :param unicode parent_relationship: relationship identifier for the parent, this is is configured relationship between the parent build, and the childs buildsets
         :returns: buildset ID and buildrequest IDs, via a Deferred

         Add a new Buildset to the database, along with BuildRequests for each named builder, returning the resulting bsid via a Deferred.